-4.23.4 Compulsory Modifications
+4.24.4 Compulsory Modifications

-- 4.23.4.1 The following must be removed:

 - a) Headlamp,

 - b) Tail lamp,

 - c) Reflectors,

 - d) Horns,

 - e) Traffic indicators,

 - f) Mirrors,

 - g) Centre and side stands,

 - h) Registration plate / bracket and label holder

-4.23.4.2 Any sharp edges left by the removal of the above components must be protected by a rolled edge or beading of minimum 3mm diameter.
+Any sharp edges left by the removal of the above components must be protected by a rolled edge or beading of minimum 3mm diameter.

-4.23.5 Permitted Modifications
+4.24.5 Permitted Modifications

-- 4.23.5.1 The following may be removed:
+The following may be removed:

 - a) Passenger handholds and footrest assemblies,

 - b) Instruments and associated cables

 - c) OEM top rear chain guard and registration plate brackets,

 - d) Air injection pollution control system,

-- e) Rear fender.
+- e) Rear fender,

 - f) Air filter element,

 - g) Steering damper

-- 4.23.5.2 The Anti-Lock Brake System (ABS) can be disconnected and the ABS control unit may be removed.
+The Anti-Lock Brake System (ABS) can be disconnected and the ABS control unit may be removed.
 The ABS wheel rotors and sensors may be removed.

-- 4.23.5.3 Engine components can be polished, either manually or through isotropic superfinishing, in order to reduce wear.
+Engine components can be polished, either manually or through isotropic superfinishing, in order to reduce wear.

-4.23.6 Modification of OEM Parts
+4.24.6 Modification of OEM Parts